Billlie: Pre-debut

 The members of Billlie were known as Mystic Rookies — a rookie development program under Mystic Story.
 On September 14, Mystic Story announced plans to debut Mystic rookies in November 2021.
-On October 11, It was revealed that the group would be called 'Billlie'.
+On October 11, it was revealed that the group would be named 'Billlie'.

 Prior to debut, Moon Sua was a YG Entertainment trainee for 10 years.
 She participated in the music competition program Unpretty Rapstar 2 finishing as the third runner-up.
 Suhyeon participated in the Mnet survival program Produce 101 placing 69th and eliminated in the fifth episode.
 She also participated in the JTBC survival program Mix Nine and starred in the web drama A-Teen in 2018, and its 2019 sequel A-Teen 2.
 Haram and Tsuki are former SM Entertainment trainees.
 Additionally, Tsuki worked as a model for the magazine Popteen and released the single "Magic" with the modeling group MAGICOUR in 2020.
 Sheon participated in the Mnet survival program Girls Planet 999, and was eliminated in the final episode placing tenth.
 Siyoon participated in the talent show K-pop Star 5 and also worked as a model for the magazine Popteen.